cesarsotovalero/cesarsotovalero.github.io/_posts/2025/2025-06-27-my-python-dev-environment.md

 subtitle: A guide to setting up a producti/on/ve Python dev environment
 tags: tools
 description: |
-  This post outlines the tools and configurations I use for Python development, focusing on productivity and efficiency.
+  In this post, I share the tools, libraries, configs, and other integrations I use for building production-grade Python applications.
 keywords:
   - python
   - development